gitwade/iOSOddsAndEnds/README.md

  * UIViewController+IconInTitle.h
  * UIViewController+IconInTitle.m

-	When using a UIViewController who's title appears in a Navigation Bar (like in UINavigation controller), this is a handy category that will add an Icon to the front of the title.
+	When using a UIViewController who's title appears in a Navigation Bar (like in UINavigationController), this is a handy category that will add an Icon to the front of the title.
 	Just call the addIconToTitle method passing in the name of the icon.